Data Exfiltration Meaning

 How Does Data Exfiltration Occur?

 Insider threat incidents are one of the top causes of data exfiltration, whether accidental or malicious.
-Malicious insider threats are trusted individuals looking to intentionally exfiltrate data to inflict harm on an organization for their own (or someone else’s) gain.
-However, two out of three insider threat incidents are caused by accident, which could prove equally costly to an organization if these mistakes take too long to investigate.
+Malicious insider threats are trusted individuals who intentionally exfiltrate data to harm an organization for their own (or someone else’s) gain.
+However, two out of three insider threat incidents are accidental, which could prove equally costly to an organization if these mistakes take too long to investigate.

 As for outsider attacks, data exfiltration can happen through:

-• Social engineering through email or various internet channels like spoofed sites for phishing, file-sharing sites, and social media.
+• Social engineering via email or various internet channels like spoofed sites for phishing, file-sharing sites, and social media.

 • Malware injection onto an endpoint, such as a computer or mobile device connected to the corporate network.